SESARLab/mfh-dl-performace-testing/thesis.md

 ## Abstract

+Big Data, which defines significant in volume, various in structure and shape, and fast-paced data, is no longer an academic or technology domain.
+To stay competitive, organizations of all types and sizes now need to adapt their business to deal with this vast amount of information that traditional processing tools cannot treat.
-In Big Data, testing, comparing and choosing between different databases suited to work with large amounts of data is not an easy operation, since multiple characteristics should be taken into account: performances, scalability, operation and maintenance costs and, obviously, the type of analytical processing that needs to be supported.
+Comparing, testing, and choosing between different databases suited to work with large amounts of data is not an easy operation since multiple characteristics should be considered: scalability, operation and maintenance costs, performances and, not least, the type of business analysis that needs to be supported.
+An international, interdisciplinary project, MIND Foods HUB employs a Data Lake infrastructure to store and analyze data for an innovative plant-phenotyping process.
+Its main component, Apache Hive, an open-source Data Warehouse system that allows querying distributes datasets with SQL, does not satisfy two essential requirements of the project: maintainability e performance.
+As a possible, performant solution, I identified Apache Druid, a real-time analytics database designed to support sub-seconds aggregation queries and high concurrency APIs.
-In this paper, I describe how I provisioned, ingested, and performance tested two Big Data solutions, Apache Hive and Apache Druid, in the context of an actual use case: MIND Foods HUB.
+In this paper, I describe how I tested the performance of these two Big Data platforms following a rigorous, thorough and repeatable methodology.
-This international, interdisciplinary project employs a Data Lake infrastructure to store and analyze plant cultivation data.
-The results show how Apache Druid is a strong, better alternative to Apache Hive, outperforming it in every scenario.
+The test results show how Apache Druid is a strong, better alternative to Apache Hive, outperforming it in every test scenario.

 **Keywords**: Big Data, Data Lake, Performance Testing, Apache Hive, Apache Druid

 <div style="page-break-after: always; visibility: hidden;"></div>

 ## Table of contents

 **Abstract**